Blaizzy/mlx-embeddings/docs/Manpage.md

 which can be useful for implementing pre-commit hooks.

 * `--strict`:
-  Run additional style checks, including RuboCop style checks.
+  Run additional, stricter style checks.
 * `--online`:
-  Run additional slower style checks that require a network connection.
+  Run additional, slower style checks that require a network connection.
 * `--new-formula`:
   Run various additional style checks to determine if a new formula is eligible for Homebrew.
 This should be used when creating new formula and implies `--strict` and `--online`.
 * `--fix`: